Ech0xing/bb60c-docker/README.md

     bash
 ````

-Once in the container, navigate to `/root/examples` and build/run the desired examples:
+Once in the container, navigate to `/root/examples` and build/run the example(s):

 ```bash
 root@26a665115141:~# cd /root/examples/